emanguy/rust-rest/doc/logging.md

 # Logging

+TODO update this to reflect the addition of the "tracing" crate!

 In this microservice template, logging is handled via the standard [log facade](https://crates.io/crates/log), with [env_logger](https://crates.io/crates/env_logger) as the underlying implementation.
 You may log information at the levels provided by the facade by invoking the provided macros